dadashkarimi/ecg2af/README.md

 ## How It Works

 1. **Upload your ECG file(s)** in `.hd5` format by dragging and dropping it into the upload area.
-2. **Process with ECG2AF**: The model will process the file in real time.
+2. **Process with ECG2AF**: The model will process the file in real-time.
 3. **View Predictions**: At the end, the app displays four predictions for each ECG file, including AF risk and demographic estimations.
-You will also see charts corrosponding to each result for better interepretation.
+You will also see charts corresponding to each result for better interpretation.

 ### Prediction Outputs